CT-P/CT-P/README.md

 👀 I’m interested in Political Science and Computational Social Science methods

-Previously a Data Scientist in Microsoft, now finnishing a master thesis about Political Polarization with Data Science methods
+Previously a Data Scientist in Microsoft, now finnishing a Master thesis about Political Polarization with Data Science methods

 🌱 International Studies MA (2020-2022) @ISCTE